XFOSS/Oura/docs/swift_comparison.md

 * Swift’s protocol‑oriented design balances flexibility and safety.
 Property wrappers and ARC could inspire hybrid ownership semantics in Ouroboros.
 * Further exploration of algebraic effect systems or refinement types may enhance Ouroboros without sacrificing determinism.

-*Expansion of the remaining sections in the same scholarly tone is recommended for full document coherence.*